Stream-Disk Shocks as the Origins of Peak Light in Tidal Disruption Events: Comparison to Past Simulations

 \end{methods}

-\begin{addendum} \item[Data Availability Statement] The simulation results presented in this study are available from the corresponding author upon reasonable request.
-Animated versions of the simulation results are available online, including both \href{https://www.youtube.com/watch?v=O3IWCPO_Thk}{an overall, top-down view of the disruption and formation of an accretion flow}, and also \href{https://www.youtube.com/watch?v=_kpBQjwf3Z4}{a side view that better illustrates the formation of an outflow}.
+\begin{addendum} \item[Data Availability Statement] The simulation results presented in this study are available from the corresponding author upon request. \textsc{RICH} is publicly available to download from \href{https://gitlab.com/eladtan/RICH}{https://gitlab.com/eladtan/RICH}.
+Animated versions of the simulation results are available online, including both \href{https://www.youtube.com/watch?v=O3IWCPO_Thk}{an overall, top-down view of the disruption and formation of an accretion flow}, and also \href{https://www.youtube.com/watch?v=_kpBQjwf3Z4}{a side view that better illustrates the formation of an outflow}. \item[Author Information] Correspondence and requests for materials should be addressed to ES~\\(elad.steinberg@mail.huji.ac.il).
+Both authors declare no competing interests (financial or otherwise).

 \end{addendum}